 - Contributing to the impact of WorldSkills activities through action research that is credible and valuable for Members, governments, business, young people, and education partners.

-The WorldSkills Global Research Council is chaired by Dr Neil Bentley-Gockmann (WorldSkills Honorary Member, CEO of Whitehall & Industry Group) and are made up of representatives from the following organizations: UNESCO-UNEVOC, World Back, ILO, OECD, Oxford University, Adelaide University, and ibw Austria - Research & Development in VET.
+The WorldSkills Global Research Council is chaired by Dr Neil Bentley-Gockmann (WorldSkills Honorary Member, CEO of Whitehall & Industry Group) and are made up of representatives from the following organizations: UNESCO-UNEVOC, World Bank, ILO, OECD, Oxford University, Adelaide University, and ibw Austria - Research & Development in VET.

 Research from Members and Partners